senad87/is-function-pure/README.md

 # is-function-pure

 is-function-pure is a JavaScript utility for detecting the purity of functions in your codebase.
 It helps developers identify pure and impure functions and separate them for further analysis or optimization.
-The package can also attempt to purify certain impure functions by moving variable declarations inside the function scope.

 ## Installation